Community Health Intro Page

 • We conducted a walking windshield survey of the Ellmer School of Nursing’s Virginia Beach campus, providing insight into how environmentally-sound architecture and planning contribute to an efficient, comfortable learning environment and academic community gathering place.
 The facility is also used to provide healthcare services periodically (back-to-school physical events and community health fairs), and serves as the environment where healthcare knowledge is both synthesized and disseminated.

-Domain 7: Systems-Based Practice.
+35.)
+Domain 7 (Systems-Based Practice).
 Describe the impact of healthcare cost and payment models on the delivery, access, and quality of care.
+(Domain 7) (7.1, 7.3)

 • My stance is firm: access to healthcare is a fundamental right, a nursing priority, and is a systems issue requiring a systems solution, and I discuss this stance in my position text about the issue.
 Vulnerable populations are at an increased risk for experiencing barriers to healthcare access, a result of the systems that drive the inequities that create the financial constraints, lack of reliable transportation, and lack of adequate health insurance that contribute to poorer health outcomes.
 Furthermore, multigenerational distrust of the healthcare system and government institutions exacerbate the delays in diagnosis and treatment for members of vulnerable populations.